 Cycling - Planning the Training

-The Tour de France, with its harsh regime of hundreds of miles of race cycling on consecutive days, must represent one of the peak challenges in sport If you are a keen cyclist, however, it is unlikely that you are training for such a feat of endurance.
-More commonly, you will be doing road races at the weekend and occasional time trials, cycling during triathlons or, you may even venture on to the track.
+The Tour de France, with its harsh regime of hundreds of miles of race cycling on consecutive days, must represent one of the peak challenges in sport.
+If you are a keen cyclist, however, you are unlikely to be training for such a feat of endurance.
+More commonly, you will be doing road races at the weekend and occasional time trials, cycling during triathlons, or you may even venture onto the track.

 Demands of the sport

-Racing cyclists usually possess high levels of aerobic endurance, since most road races last well over an hour.
+Racing cyclists usually possess high levels of aerobic endurance since most road races last well over an hour.
 Due to their long duration, aerobic efficiency is also a vital requirement.
 If you succeed in endurance cycling, you need a well-developed oxygen transport system, which often gives rise to high VO2 max values.
 Elite cyclists have been measured to be able to pick up, transport and utilise 7 litres of oxygen per minute.
-A high VO2 max is not enough, however, to guarantee you success in cycling events.
+A high VO2 max is not enough, however, to guarantee success in cycling events.
 Due to their long duration, aerobic efficiency is also a vital requirement.
 As with marathon runners, you must be able to work at a high percentage of your VO2 max without accumulating lactate.
 Once it does start to accumulate, indicating a more significant contribution of anaerobic metabolism to the energy supply, you must reduce the workload to avoid premature fatigue.